Staibdance Summer Intensive in Italy

 sarahjhillmer.com

-Oliver Robertson (He/Him) is a movement artist, researcher and practitioner currently based in Brighton.
+Oliver Robertson (He/Him) is a movement artist, researcher and practitioner currently based in Geneva, Switzerland.
 Interested in contemporary floorwork, Oliver’s movement style takes inspiration from martial arts, capoeira, breakdance and acrobatics, and more specifically how the combination of these can create unique ways of moving that no longer fall into any of these boxes.

 Gavriel Spitzer graduated from the Jerusalem Academy of Music and Dance in 2000 and was a dancer with the Batsheva Ensemble and the Batsheva Dance Company from 2000-2008.
 In 2009 Gavriel joined Suzanne Dellal productions, working with choreographers Barak Marshall and Renana Raz.
 He has been a member of the Gaga teaching staff since 2002, teaching both Gaga and repertoire by Ohad Naharin both in Israel and abroad.
 Gavriel has also been the stage manager of the Batsheva Ensemble since 2012 and in 2019 became the Ensemble's rehearsal director.
 Gavriel was one of the teachers at the Ido Portal Israel facility and has been a therapist in the Ilan Lev method since 2008.